DavidSuy/about-me/README.md

 ## About Me

-I build an app to teach everyone more about me.
+I builded an app to teach everyone more about me.
 It will have a short biography, education history, overview of my job experiences, and goals of mines.
-I will have a short quiz about me that will start in 10 seconds.
+* A short quiz will start after 10 seconds
+* List of my top ten JDM cars
+* Number guessing game
+* JDM bonus quiz

 ### Author: David Suy